ansolvera/alexsanchez.design/content/blog/switch.md

 I understand that it's an open-source project, but there were quite a few basic questions that I was unable to answer.

-(For example: I'm still not entirely clear on the difference between Hugo's blocks and partials––aside from the fact that blocks seem to just be really big partials.
-But this seems like a basic concept that should have been clearly addressed in the docs.)
+For example: I'm still not entirely clear on the difference between Hugo's blocks and partials––aside from the fact that blocks seem to just be really big partials.

-For the most part, however, Hugo is fairly simple and easy to understand.
+Also, there's nothing in the documentation about creating static pages--meaning pages that don't make use of either the List or Single templates.

+These seem like basic concepts that should have been clearly addressed in the docs.

+But once I got the hang of things, the process of migrating to Hugo was fairly painless.
 Users familiar with popular blogging platforms like Jekyll or WordPress should find little friction in adopting Hugo for their projects.

-The Go templating is fairly straightforward, too, even for users (like me) who had never written a single line of Go code beforehand.
+The Go templating is easy to understand, too, even for users (like me) who had never written a single line of Go code beforehand.
 Depending on your willingness to learn a bit of Go templating, you can make your project as simple or as complex as you want it to be.

 Hugo even comes pre-loaded with a few useful internal templates for things like setting Open Graph metadata and adding Disqus comments to your website.